dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

 ## Instances of the template
 To instantiate the templates for a programming language, you can use a Python script that is in TESTed repository.
-This script could be found at the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
+This script can be found at the [GitHub repository](https://github.com/dodona-edu/universal-judge) of TESTed.
-The script could be runned with one of the following commands (and combinations) in the root directory of the GitHub repository:
+The script can be run with one of the following commands (and combinations) in the root directory of the GitHub repository:
 ```bash
 # Default instantiate English HTML for python with namespace 'submission'